jimsingh/llm_e2e/README.md

     * Saving the trained model's state dictionary and the full model.
     * TODO: logging for wandb

+* **`notebook/04_load_openai_gpt2_123M.ipynb`**: downloads and loads the model parameters released by open ai
+    * T2T and the GPT2 model use a fused QKV parameter and split after the matrix multiply.
+This might have some performance benefits, but it's having separate parameters maps better to the AIAYN paper.
+But, I had to split the params manually during loading.
+Also worth noting is that QKV bias is used in the GPT2 model and I had to load these parameters.
+The rest is basically just key mapping.
+    * Added some basic tests to ensure the model is coherent.

 * **`notebooks/99_tests.ipynb`**: This notebook contains some integration tests for the project to ensure things stay sane.
         * Sets up a test configuration (`GPT2Config`) with smaller parameters for quick testing.
         * Initializes the `ShakespeareDataloader` with the test configuration and tokenizer.